Plant Science

 Course Requirements

 Courses for the major include introductory statistics, biology, chemistry, mathematics, economics, communications, humanities, Quest courses, and Civic Literacy.
 Students take a no-cost placement test upon entry into the junior year, and additional courses may be recommended or required based on exam results and individual advising.
-All students are required to take an introductory plant science course to explore the range of career options and opportunities offered by the major (PLS 3004C ).
-Upper-division requirements include courses in soil science, pests and diseasesnatural ecosystems or agroecosystems, physiology, genetics, production and propagation, lab skills, and a capstone experience.
-All students must also complete a guided internship or high impact practice (HIP) related to their area of interest.
+All students are required to take an introductory plant science course to explore the range of career options and opportunities offered by the major (PLS 3004C).
+Upper-division requirements include courses in soil science, pests and diseases, natural ecosystems or agroecosystems, physiology, genetics, production and propagation, lab skills, and a capstone experience.
+All students must also complete a guided internship or high impact practice (HIP) related to their area of interest

 Courses in the major provide students with the knowledge and fundamental concepts essential to the degree, and upper-division requirements and electives are designed to build knowledge, competency, and skills applicable to professional development.
 The lab skills, high impact practice, and capstone courses help students gain real-world experience in their chosen field.